 Travel insurance based on where you are traveling and where you live?

 Here's a short blog to answer some questions about "home" country and "destination" country issues that come up in customer care fairly regularly.
 Our plans are for travel away from your home country.
-They are short term policies meant to cover you only while on your vacation or travel abroad.
+They are short term international travel insurance policies meant to cover you only while on your vacation or travel abroad.
 They are not meant to cover you while you are "home".But what does "home" mean?

 Your "home" country is often defined as where you have your true fixed residence where you receive mail.
 Easy, right?
 Well, this can be a bit more confusing for someone who has been a student (for example) for 4 years in a different country.
 Their "home" country is still the country from where they left 4 years ago even though, presumably, they have been getting mail in the country where they are studying.
 You are still considered a "visitor" regardless of how long you have been in a country unless you are a legal permanent resident.
 In the US, this means you have a Green Card in hand.